BrentAIICT/MSSA-SCA/PowerShellTraining/PowerShell-Quiz.md

 ## 3 Testing your ability to use arrays

-- Q3.1 Write a function that will take an array of integers and will return the value of the smallest and largest added together
+- Q3.1 Write a function that will take an array of integers and will return the value of the smallest and largest added together <br>
+       Keep these functions as you will need then for later exercises.

     <details><summary>Click for hint</summary><Strong>